 On October 14, 2020, the Department of Energy (DOE) issued a formal notice to the SC 75 consortium, lifting the Force Majeure imposed since September 2015.
-Through this letter, the consortium was notified to resume its Work Program commitments under SC 75.
+Through this letter, the consortium was notified to resume its Work Program commitments under SC 75, including the committed ~1,000 sq.km 3D seismic survey over the identified leads in SC 75.